MagicLeo21/PodcastTranscripts/EnglishPod/[020]I_Can_See_Clearly_Now.md

 **DIALOGUE SECOND TIME** (slow)

+> A: Hello, Arthur.
+What seems to be the problem?

+> B: Hey doc.
+Well, I think I might need glasses.
+I'm getting headaches, and I really struggle to see things that are far away.
+But I have always had 20/20 vision.

+> A: Sounds like you may be far-sighted.
+OK, then, cover your left eye and read the chart in front of you.

+> B: Mmm… .
+X, E, R, 3, a question mark, and I can't quite make out the other symbol but I think it's the peace sign.

+> A: Wow, Arthur!
+You're as blind as a bat!

+> B: Yeah, I know, my vision is really blurry at times.

+> A: Ok then, head on over to the other room and pick out some frames while I fill out your prescription.

+> B: Thanks doc!

+> A: Arthur, that's the bathroom.

 **Marco:** Alright, great stuff on our dialogue and with this we can start now with "Putting it together".

 **Putting It Together**